Definition of outcomes, endpoints and group comparisons

 Example: When the direct comparison “ratio > 2” is true, it means that the geometric mean in the test group is at least twice larger than in the reference group.

-In case of a statistical test, an unpaired t-test (“Same individuals among groups” not selected) or a paired t-test (“Same individuals among groups” selected) is done on the log-transformed values (which are assumed to follow a normal distribution) to compare the means of the test and reference group. “ratio \(\neq\) 1” represents the alternative hypothesis H1.
-By default, a two-sided test is done (sign \(\neq\)) and one checks if the geometric means significantly differ from each other.
-Single-sided tests can be defined by choosing “>” or “<“.
+In case of a statistical test, it performs an unpaired t-test (“Same individuals among groups” not selected) or a paired t-test (“Same individuals among groups” selected) on the log-transformed values (which are assumed to follow a normal distribution) to compare the means of the test and reference group. “ratio \(\neq\) 1” represents the alternative hypothesis H1.
+By default, it performs a two-sided test (sign \(\neq\)) and checks if the geometric means significantly differ from each other.
+You can define single-sided tests by choosing “>” or “<“.
 The minimal or maximal (depending of the direction of the test) ratio can also be specified (default: 1).
 The statistical test results into a p-value, which is compared to a user-defined threshold (default: 0.05).
 If the p-value is below the threshold, the trial simulation is considered as ‘success’.

 Example: When the statistical test testing the alternative H1 hypothesis “ratio > 2” results into a small p-value, it means that the geometric mean of the test group is significantly larger than twice the geometric mean of the reference group.